ainsleyowens/BioStatisticsAnalysis/PalmerPenguinsAnalysis.md

     ## Data Manipulation Tools and Strategies

     We can look at individual columns in a data set or subsets of columns in a dataset.
 For example, if we are only interested in flipper length and species, we can `select()` those columns.
+Here we look at body mass and species to determine if there is an association between species and size.
+By analyzing this data, we can determine if some species are smaller or larger than others in this dataset.

     ::: {.cell}